 Section 17 Sub-organizations of CLIA:

-Current recognized sub-organizations of the Association are: Beach Club; Women’s Athletic Association (Women’s AA); Men’s Athletic Association (Men’s AA).
-The Presidents or representative of these groups are voting members of the Governing Board.
+Currently-recognized sub-organizations of the Association are: Beach Club, Women’s Athletic Association (Women’s AA), and Cupsaw Lake Athletic Association (Men’s AA).
+The Presidents or representatives of these groups are voting members of the Governing Board.

-A sub-organization may be established by approval of the Governing Board.
-The organization must submit a list of members, officers and reasons for the establishment of the club.
+A sub-organization may be established by the approval of the Governing Board.
+The organization must submit a list of members, officers, and reasons for the establishment of the club.
 If approved, the President or representative will be appointed to the Governing Board.

 Section 18 Attendance:

 Any Governing Board Member who misses two (2) consecutive or four (4) non-consecutive officially called CLIA meetings per year shall forfeit his office unless the reason is judged as valid by the remaining members of the Governing Board.